ToshNeox/webtoolbox/README.md

 To update the branch:

-- Build the project using `parcel build index.html --public-url .`
+- Build the project using `npm run build`
 - Commit the new site contents
 - Update the branch using `git subtree push --prefix dist origin gh-pages`